 7.2 Mapping of posSibType to assistance data element

 The supported posSibType's are specified in Table 7.2-1.
 The GNSS Common and Generic Assistance Data IEs are defined in sub-clause 6.5.2.2.
 The OTDOA Assistance Data IEs are defined in sub-clause 7.4.2.
+The TBS (based on MBS signals) Assistance Data IEs are defined in sub-clause 6.5.4.8.